Safely Learning Controlled Stochastic Dynamics: Safety and estimation guarantees for Sobolev dynamics

 then the stopping condition \(\max_{(\theta, t, T) \in \Gamma_N} \sigma_N(\theta, t) < \eta\) is satisfied after at most \(N \leq c_2 \eta^{-2/(1 - \alpha)}\) iterations for any \(\alpha > (m + 1)/(m + 1 + 2\nu)\).
 Moreover: \begin{itemize} \item \textbf{(Safety):} All selected triples \((\theta_i, t_i, T_i)\) satisfy \(s^\infty(\theta_i, T_i) \geq 1 - \varepsilon\) and \(r(\theta_i, T_i) \geq 1 - \xi\), providing safety guarantees during training.
 Moreover, the final set \(\Gamma_N\) includes only controls meeting these thresholds and can thus serve as a certified safe set for deployment. \item \textbf{(Estimation guarantees):} For all \((\theta, t, T) \in \Gamma_N\),

 \end{itemize} \end{theorem}

 This result ensures that our method both respects safety constraints and achieves convergence rates adaptive to the system's Sobolev regularity.
+The condition on \(Q\) provides a lower bound on the number of trajectory samples \(Q\) required per control to guarantee the prescribed confidence level.
+Up to logarithmic factors, it requires

-For instance, when the system is sufficiently regular with \(\nu \geq n+ m + 1\), the algorithm terminates in at most \(N = \mathcal{O}(\eta^{-3})\) iterations, assuming sufficient sampling: \(Q \gtrsim N^3\) (up to log factors).
-Although we do not analyze the size of \(\Gamma_N\), its structure can be inferred from the available uncertainty estimates; formal characterization of the size of \(\Gamma_N\) is left to future work.
+where \(n\) is the state dimension and \(\nu\) the Sobolev regularity.
+For instance, when the system is sufficiently regular with \(\nu \geq n + m + 1\), the algorithm terminates in at most \(N = \mathcal{O}(\eta^{-3})\) iterations, assuming \(Q \gtrsim N^3\).
+Although we do not analyze the size of \(\Gamma_N\), its structure can be inferred from the available uncertainty estimates; a formal characterization of \(\Gamma_N\) is left to future work.